CharlesCreativeContent/sentry-fastapi-demo/README.md

 # Sentry-FastAPI-Demo
-This repository contains a template for a FastAPI backend with Sentry Monitoring, ready to be deployed on Vercel.

-## Overview
 The Sentry-FastAPI-Demo is a backend application built with FastAPI and integrated with Sentry for error tracking and reporting.
 The application is designed to be deployed on Vercel, providing a seamless and scalable solution for backend services.

 ## Repository Structure